ruuvi/ruuvi.firmware.c/README.md

 Run `git submodule update --init --recursive`.
 This will search for and install the other git repositories referenced by this project.
 If any of the submodules has a changed remote, you'll need to run `git submodule sync --recursive` and again `git submodule update --init --recursive` to update the modules from new remotes.

 ## Toolchain
-ARMGCC is used for [Jenkins builds](http://jenkins.ruuvi.com/job/ruuvi.firmware.c/), it's recommended to use SES for developing.
+ARMGCC is used for [Jenkins builds](http://jenkins.ruuvi.com/job/ruuvi_ruuvi.firmware.c/), it's recommended to use SES for developing.
 You can make the project and all variants by runnning "make" at top level of this repository.

 Segger Embedded Studio can be set up by installing [nRF Connect for Desktop](https://www.nordicsemi.com/?sc_itemid=%7BB935528E-8BFA-42D9-8BB5-83E2A5E1FF5C%7D) and following Getting Started plugin instructions.

-Start SES and open `ruuvi.firmware.c.emProject` at root level, each of the target boards is in their own project.
+Start SES and open `ruuvi_ruuvi.firmware.c.emProject` at root level, each of the target boards is in their own project.

 ## Code style
 Code is formatted with [Artistic Style](http://astyle.sourceforge.net).